 Please note that these changes will require updates to your Stripe integration.

 Stay current with ease

-Our new Future Requirements API feature shows previews of upcoming requirements changes for your connected accounts well before the requirement goes into effect.
-This makes it easier to see what user onboarding changes you may need to make for new users signing up on your platform, and shows if existing users need to share any additional info.
+Our new Future Requirements API feature shows previews of upcoming requirement changes for your connected accounts well before the requirement goes into effect.
+This makes it easier to see what user onboarding changes you may need to make for new users signing up on your platform, and shows if existing users need to share any additional information.

 What this means for your Stripe integration

 If you're onboarding custom accounts, you'll need to make changes to your integration.